Dev-Aboodi/XB7-/README.md

 ## 🧊 What is SubZero MD?

 **SubZero MD V7** is a powerful, multi-platform WhatsApp bot built on [Baileys](https://www.npmjs.com/package/angularsockets) — engineered for speed, stability, and style.
-Packed with features, deployable anywhere, and maintained by **MR FRANK OFC 🇿🇼**.
+Packed with features, deployable anywhere, and maintained by **Dev ABOODI sD 🇸🇩**.

 ---